ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/security-permissions.md

 ## Access to Workbaskets

-Kadai Java library uses WorkbasketAccessItems for authorization.
+TASKANA Java library uses WorkbasketAccessItems for authorization.
 WorkbasketAccessItems are stored in the WorkbasketAccessList database table.
 Each WorkbasketAccessItems contains values for each of the following permissions: *READ, OPEN, APPEND, TRANSFER, DISTRIBUTE and CUSTOM_1 through CUSTOM_12*.
 A WorkbasketAccessItem belongs to a specific Workbasket-User or Workbasket-Group pair.
 The user or group are specified by their accessId (for example "user-1-1").
 The different permissions have the following meaning:

 | Permission            | Meaning                                                                                                                                                                                                                                                               |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|